allpix-squared/allpix-squared/doc/usermanual/01_introduction/02_scope_manual.md

 be provided and more detailed information on the code itself can be found in the Doxygen reference manual \[[@ap2-doxygen]\] available online.
-No programming experience is required from novice users, but knowledge of (modern) will be useful in the later chapters and might contribute to the overall understanding of the mechanisms.
+No programming experience is required from novice users, but knowledge of (modern) C++ will be useful in the later chapters and might contribute to the overall understanding of the mechanisms.